Conflux-Chain/conflux-doc/docs/javascript-api.md

 ----------
-# ConfluxWeb

-- Getting Started
+# Getting Started with ConfluxWeb

 The conflux-web library is a collection of modules which contain specific functionality for the conflux ecosystem.